-Paternity leave, either way, is a measly 10 days in France, but that has been bumped up to 4 weeks.
+Paternity leave, either way, used to be a measly 10 days in France, but that has been bumped up to 4 weeks.
 I suppose it is better than nothing.

 The 16 weeks are allocated across the months, with the mandatory stoppage at 6 weeks before the due date.
 You could push it to 3 weeks before the birth so that you have more weeks after delivery, but your doctor has to sign off on this.

 A lot of people, however, take two extra weeks earlier called congé pathologique which are fully paid and don’t count towards your allocation of 16 weeks.
 This is especially true if you are living in Paris, where people have long commute times on public transportation and you don’t want to be 9 months pregnant taking the metro.

 5. Doctor check-ups